Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 maintenance burden significantly. scikit-learn has [explicitly stated](https://scikit-learn.org/stable/faq.html#will-you-add-gpu-support) that they cannot afford GPU-specific code in their codebase.
-A dispatching system is a low-maintenance solution for extending the functionality of the API.
+A dispatching system is a low-maintenance solution for extending the functionality of the API of a library.

 In 2019, Peter Bell added support for backend switching to the `scipy.fft` module ([PR #10383](https://github.com/scipy/scipy/pull/10383)) using `uarray`.
-Now it's possible to tell SciPy to use, for example, CuPy backend, for computing FFT when CuPy's array is passed to functions from `scipy.fft`.
+Now it's possible to tell SciPy to use, for example, the CuPy backend, for computing FFT when CuPy's array is passed to functions from `scipy.fft`.

 In a recent blog post titled [Array Libraries Interoperability](https://labs.quansight.org/blog/2021/10/array-libraries-interoperability/),